In positive psychology, compassion is seen as a way to relate to the self and a pathway to happiness.

 A 2015 study from Brazil found that practicing yoga along with compassion meditation three times a week for eight weeks improved quality of life, attention, and self-compassion among family caregivers of patients with Alzheimer’s disease.

 46 participants were divided into two groups: those participating in the 8-week compassion meditation program, and those in the control group.
-The program was comprised of three yoga and meditation practices per week, each lasting 1:15 min.
+The program was comprised of three yoga and meditation practices per week, each lasting an hour and 15 minutes.

 The meditators showed statistically significant improvements (P < 0.05) on quality of life, attention, vitality and self-compassion scores as compared with the control group, which showed no significant differences (Danucalov, Kozasa, Afonso, Galduroz, & Leite, 2015).